Travinkel/belsign-photo-doc/src/main/java/com/belman/ARCHITECTURE_GUIDE_TASK_LIST.md

 - [ ] Update testing strategy to use the new naming conventions

 ## Update Architecture Enforcement
-- [ ] Update architecture enforcement to use the new naming conventions
+- [x] Update architecture enforcement to use the new naming conventions
+- [x] Implement data access adapters for module layer independence

 ## Update Boundary Rules
-- [ ] Update boundary rules to use the new naming conventions
+- [x] Update boundary rules to use the new naming conventions

 ## Update Conclusion
 - [ ] Update conclusion to use the new naming conventions